Num5thWindMaster/GTAB-AC/README.md

 The core implementation of the GTAB-AC framework has been made available, and the corresponding datasets and preprocessing pipeline will be released after further curation.

+July 10, 2025

+The curated relative abundance matrix has been uploaded.